 RM Young model 61002

 Development and Testing of a No-moving-parts Static Pressure Inlet for Use on Ocean Buoys, Gerald C. Gill 1975-76.
 120 pages.
-[To be available shortly in full.
-Contact us if you need it earlier.]
+Now available as a Kindle ebook.

 An Omini Directional Static Pressure Port, Richard Miksad, 1975-76